 Setting preferences right away can help you control who sees or posts on your page.
-Click the “Settings” button in the upper right to open a detailed panel of options.
+Click the “Settings” button in the “Manage Page” sidebar to open a detailed panel of options.
 From this dashboard, you can set visibility restrictions, such as age and country.
 You can also decide how much freedom others have to message you or tag your page in their media.

-Go through all the tabs to activate or deactivate features as needed.
+Go through all the tabs under the “Page Settings” sidebar to activate or deactivate features as needed.
 Some major options include: